In my postdoctoral research, I’m leveraging long-read genomic and

 frequently employ common garden experiments, multigenerational studies,

-global change stressors reshape the expression of genetic variation,
+understand how global change stressors reshape phenotypes, regulation of